 Open daily from 10am-10pm

 The Henna Café is another place that I found out about from Melissa, my Airbnb host in Marrakech.
-I wasn’t able to go there until Tom arrived but it was definitely worth the wait, especially because it was just a short walk from our riad in the medina!
+I wasn’t able to go there until my partner arrived but it was definitely worth the wait, especially because it was just a short walk from our riad in the medina!

 The most important thing I will say is if you’re going to get henna do not get it done in Jemaa el Fna square.
 I didn’t do my research before, got the black henna (I didn’t think brown would show up well on my skin) and then found out that a lot of people have had allergic reactions to it resulting in blisters and scarring!
 The Henna Café on the other hand charges fair prices and uses all natural henna.